suss-swe-ig/telegram-bot/README.md

 The Busines Logic Layer consists of Admin Class and User class that provides authentication and authorisation for specific commands.
 These 2 classes also execute the logic of these commands.

 The Data Persistence Layer provides the SingletonDatabase class that reads and write the underlying data store powered by the Python Shelve module.

-## Developer Onboarding

-Refer to the [Developer Onboarding Document](onboarding.md) if you are interested to contribute to this project.

 ## Who do I talk to?